Accepts All Major Insurance Providers

 - MRI Scans are safe and are commonly used for preventive checks.

 - MRI Scans does not involves any radiation, while CT Scans involves radiation.

 - MRI Scans take longer to do than CT Scans and are generally noisier.

 - 1.5 Tesla MRI - These are conventional MRI machines.

 - 3 Tesla MRI ( 3T MRI) - produces higher resolution images, are less noisy and are quicker than 1.5 Tesla MRI.

 - Open or Upright MRI - for claustrophobic and bariatric patients.
 In this MRI machine a patient can stand or sit on a chair while having the Scan.

 What types of MRI Scans can be performed?

-Abdomen, Adrenal Glands, Angiography, Appendix, Back, Bile Ducts, BIliary Tract, Bladders, Blood Vessels, Bones, Bowel, Brain, Breast, Cervical Spine, Cervix, Chest, Cirrhosis, Crohn’s Disease, Disc, Enterography, Fallopian Tube, Fetus, Full Body, Gallbladder, Head, Heart, Joint, Kidney, Liver, Lumbar Spine, Lymph Nodes, MRA, MRE, Neck, Ovaries, Pancreas, Pelvis, Penis, Prostate, Scrotum, Shoulder, Small Bowel, Spine, Spleen, Testicles, Tumor, Ulcerative Colitis, Urethra, Uterus, Vasculitis, Vertebrae.
+Abdomen, Adrenal Glands, Angiography, Appendix, Back, Bile Ducts, BIliary Tract, Bladder, Blood Vessels, Bones, Bowel, Brain, Breast, Cervical Spine, Cervix, Chest, Cirrhosis, Crohn’s Disease, Disc, Enterography, Fallopian Tube, Full Body, Gallbladder, Head, Heart, Joint, Kidney, Liver, Lumbar Spine, Lymph Nodes, MRA, MRE, Neck, Ovaries, Pancreas, Pelvis, Penis, Prostate, Scrotum, Shoulder, Small Bowel, Spine, Spleen, Testicles, Tumour, Ulcerative Colitis, Urethra, Uterus, Vascular, Vertebrae.